jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-7-hugo-minify-rss-code-indentation-fix/index.md

 In order to fix this we just need to copy the default minify config as mentioned above and change the last line to `keepWhitespace = true`.

-The git commit where I made the fix is here: https://github.com/jdheyburn/jdheyburn.co.uk/commit/e56aaf581283eb7a7a4d97ca7a30553beda09271.
+You can view my [git commit](https://github.com/jdheyburn/jdheyburn.co.uk/commit/e56aaf581283eb7a7a4d97ca7a30553beda09271) that fixes this - should you want to include the fix too.

+> I'm using `toml` for my config, so make sure you change it to what your config is defined in (`yaml` / `json`)

 I tried to experiment to see if the whole config was required or not, but it appears so - if you found a way to omit some lines then let me know.

-> I'm using `toml` for my config, so make sure you change it to what your config is defined in (`yaml` / `json`)

 That's it - hope this help you with fixing your RSS feeds too!